gidchia/ch4-git-basics/exercise-1/README.md

 5. In the `README.md` file, make an ordered list of what you ate for breakfast today
+I had a pocket of air and some water for breakfast:)

 6. Using your terminal, add and commit the changes you've made to your repository